isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   same as for the global level parameter.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred on creating one for this particular server.
+- ``retry-interval`` governs the time interval to retry to create a key if any error occurred previously for this particular server.
 The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
 The retry interval parameter per server takes precedence.
 Default and supported values